annisadmulyaa/annisadmulyaa/README.md

 👀 Hi, I’m Annisa!
-I'm just ordinary girl who loves acitivity in nature.
+I'm just ordinary girl who loves activity in nature.
 I'm open to feedback on the projects I share, just dm my linkedln that I drop in profile ✨

 <!---